Mutual Interest Data Service, Ltd.

 1. Daily Performance: percent of change in a mutual fund's net asset value (share price).
 The change compares the opening share price to the closing share price.
 The change is then added or subtracted from the year-to-date return percentage.

 Every mutual fund is assigned to a specific fund category.
-If mutual fund's objective is investing in Large-Cap Core size companies; the fund category would be Large-Cap Core.
+If mutual fund's objective designation is Flexible Portfolio, the fund category would be Flexible Portfolio.
 Presently, there are 268 funds in this category with an average gain of 5.37%.
-The rank, percentage, is based on how successful or unsuccessful a mutual fund's performance is compared to all of the mutual funds the same category.
-If a mutual fund's rank is 10%, that fund's category rank is in the top 97 mutual funds serving that category.
+The rank, percentage, is based on how successful a mutual fund's performance is compared to all of the mutual funds in the same category.
+If a mutual fund's rank is 10%, that means the fund's category rank is in the top 27 mutual funds serving that category.